ga4gh/schema-registry/docs/decision_record.md

 - Attachments -- Use DRS standards for URI.

 2024-08-20
 Agreed to define a minimal set of metadata in the specification.
-Individual namespace implementations may choose to require additional metadata (tags) as part of admitting a schema into their namespace.
+Individual namespace implementations MAY choose to require additional metadata (tags) as part of admitting a schema into their namespace.

 ### Linked issues
 - None

 ## 2024-10-18 Semantic Versioning

+### Category: Versioning

 ### Decision
 Following GKS’s lead on versioning in the [GKS Technical Specification Maintenance](https://docs.google.com/document/d/1pqxeB9abRpLe0j6PiRBjmPYPKO9URyBY2QYVcyqO-m8/edit?tab=t.0#heading=h.42y3vv3v3vb)document, the Schema Registry will adopt semantic versioning.

-### Category: Versioning

 ### Rationale
 2024-10-18